 What’s your excuse for not having enough fun in the bedroom (or any other room for that matter)?
 Are you too tired?
 Is sex too strenuous?
 Do you feel lacklustre when it comes to your love life?

-Getting more exercise is not only good for your entire wellbeing, it can help to enhance your pleasure levels, both mentally, physically and, hopefully, sexually.
+Getting more exercise is not only good for your total wellbeing, it can also help to enhance your pleasure levels – both mentally, physically and, hopefully, sexually.

-So you don’t waste your time doing any old exercises, here are seven of the best for improving your sex life.
+So don’t waste your time doing any old exercises.
+Here are seven of the best for improving your sex life.
 Oh, and even if you’re not having much sex at the moment, they’re mighty good for you, anyway.

 1. Heavy breathing

 Any exercise that increases your heart rate and gets you breathing harder also boosts your blood flow.
 That means women can become more aroused and men can have stronger erections.
-For decent cardio exercises, think sprightly walks or nightly bike rides.
+For decent cardio exercises, think vigorous walks or bike rides.